zikeji/node-hypixel/README.md

     - [ ] Bazaar
   - [x] Status
   - [x] Watchdog Stats
+- [ ] Add extended documentation, and helpers for:
+  - [ ] Player endpoint, conversion of xp to levels and easily determining rank info

 ## Contributing
 If some API result isn't documented / typed out fully, please open an issue and I can add it ASAP.
 Otherwise, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.